Edi013/RemindMe/README.md

 # RemindMe
-## A cross-platform application built on Microservices
+A cross-platform application for taking notes.
+It uses Flutter, .NET and PostgreSQL, being built on Microservices.

 # Setup guide
 ## Frontend